gigimushroom/DatabaseBackendEngine/readme.md

 ```

 # Technical Brief
+We will introduce the main virtual table, and its table pages, index.

+Key components includes buffer manager, lock manager, transaction manager, log manager, log recovery.

-### Virtual table
+## The Virtual table
+A [virtual table](https://www.sqlite.org/vtab.html) is an object that is registered with an open SQLite database connection.
+From the perspective of an SQL statement, the virtual table object looks like any other table or view.
+But behind the scenes, queries and updates on a virtual table invoke callback methods of the virtual table object instead of reading and writing on the database file.

-contains A table heap and A index
+Our impl of VTable contains A table heap and An index.
+A virtual table is bascially a DB table, it contains the contents stored in disk, and an index used for search.

 ### table heap:
-doubly-linked list of heap pages
+doubly-linked list of table pages in heap
 ### Index:
 B+ tree index
 #### Page